To create a USB installation device, you will need:

 This link to a post by DuckHook in the Ubuntu Forums describes how a flash drive works, and how it can fail, first getting read-only, then totally 'bricked'.

 Can't format my usb drive.
-I have already tried with mkdosfs and gparted - Analysis of the problem - This link can help you find it there is a hardware problem or 'only' a software problem (damaged partition table or file system).
+I have already tried with mkdosfs and gparted - Analysis of the problem - This link can help you find out if there is a hardware problem or 'only' a software problem (damaged partition table or file system).

 The following link describes various hardware problems and what can be done to repair a USB stick/pendrive/flash drive